In late 2022 an exciting addition to Times Square opened, the Museum of Broadway. The name says it all!

 Original sketches, plans, and scale models of stage sets provide insight into the creative minds behind the transformation of a theater into the magical places that Broadway takes us.

-This unique museum is sure to take its place among the best museums in Manhattan.
+This unique museum will surely take its place among the best museums in Manhattan.

 Things to do Nearby